natalieagus/50005/docs/Labs/02-Lab2-TinyOS.md

 1. [bsim documentation](https://www.dropbox.com/scl/fi/psjv77mobp12srafj3us2/bsim.pdf?rlkey=qismnxs1al85qyorj1rxit7ow&dl=1)
 2. [beta ISA documentation](https://www.dropbox.com/scl/fi/etuns7ggy93j7ph868i5r/beta.pdf?rlkey=29kf8f1rkceok0hwt8gk91ka4&dl=1)

-## Checkoff and Lab Questionnaire
+## Checkoff and Lab quiz

-You are required to finish the lab questionnaire on eDimension and complete two `CHECKOFF` during this session.
+You are required to finish the lab quiz on eDimension and complete two `CHECKOFF` during this session.
 Simply show that your bsim simulates the desirable checkoff outcome for Part A and Part B (binary grading, either you complete it or you don't) of the lab.
 Read along to find out more.

 There will be **no makeup slot** for checkoff for this lab.
 If you miss the class in Week 2 with no LOA, you get zero.
 If you have LOA, show it to our TAs and you can checkoff during the following Week's Lab session or at the TA's discretion.
 {:.warning}